pranav5436/Credit-Card-Fraud-Detection/README.md

 ## Author

-This project was created by Pranav Shukla.
+This project is created by Pranav Shukla.

 ---